Compression with wildcards: All k-models of a binary decision diagram: Calculating and

-Consider the BDD in Figure 1 which defines the Boolean function $\psi: \{0,1\}^{10} \ra \{0,1\}$.
-Here the node $x_1$ is the {\it root} and all nodes other than $\perp$ and $\top$ are called {\it branching nodes}.
+Consider the BDD $B_1$ in Figure 1 which defines a unique Boolean function $\psi: \{0,1\}^{10} \ra \{0,1\}$.
+All nodes other than $\perp$ and $\top$ are called {\it branching nodes}.
+In particular the top node $x_1$ is the {\it root} of the BDD.
+(For the time being ignore all labels like $[3,4]$.)
 Recall how one decides whether or not a bitstring like